 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.

 After today’s post and video tutorial, you’ll be able to:

-- Crochet the linen stitch
+- Crochet the moss stitch (linen stitch)

 - Identify the skip abbreviation in patterns

 - Locate and crochet into the “chain space”